WHAT IS A PROCEDURAL TEXT?

 A procedural text instructs your audience on how to complete a specific task.
-Generally this then falls into two categories, how to make something and how to do something.
+Generally, this falls into two categories, how to make something and how to do something.

-The purpose of a procedural texts is to provide sequenced information or directions so that people can successfully perform activities in safe, efficient and appropriate ways.
+The purpose of a procedural text is to provide sequenced information or directions so that people can successfully perform activities safely, efficiently and appropriately.

 - Recipes – How do I cook something?
-Recipes are a universal text.
-There is a very clear expectation of the audience so never stray from the essentials.
+Recipes are universal texts.
+There is a very clear expectation of the audience, so never stray from the essentials.
 Ingredients, method and a few visuals are essential.

 - Rules for games – How do I play this?
 Be conscious of your audience and write in a style and language they will understand.
 You are almost guaranteed to require visuals in this style of writing.

 - Manuals – How do I operate this?
 Are there any warnings I need to be aware of before proceeding?
 Be very specific in your explanation.

 - Agendas – What are we doing?
 When are we doing it?
 Who is responsible?